SantanderMetGroup/ATLAS/reference-regions/README.md

 ## Reference Regions and CMIP aggregated results

-The new references regions are provided as polygons in different formats (csv with coordinates, R data, and shapefile, *CMIP6_refereceRegions*) together with R and Python notebooks illustrating the use of these regions with worked out examples.
+The new reference regions are provided as polygons in different formats (csv with coordinates, R data, and shapefile, *CMIP6_refereceRegions*) together with R and Python notebooks illustrating the use of these regions with worked out examples.

+The csv file contains the corner coordinates defining each region in [EPSG:4326](https://spatialreference.org/ref/epsg/wgs-84/) and is used to build the spatial objects (the R data file and the shapefile), which contain coordinate information at a 0.44º resolution.
+This additional information is created via linear interpolation, while keeping the original vertices defined in the csv.

 Spatially averaged results of CMIP6 and CMIP5 models (see [Altas Hub inventory](https://github.com/SantanderMetGroup/IPCC-Atlas/tree/devel/AtlasHub-inventory), version 20191211) have been computed for the different reference regions and are available at the [*aggregated-datasets*](https://github.com/SantanderMetGroup/ATLAS/tree/devel/aggregated-datasets) folder.